dirtslayer/nupm-porcelain/README.md

 nupm-porcelain demonstrates how you can augment packages independently with modules

-nupm is a wrapper for nushells use command, it helps use find modules by being a path manager and module installer
+nupm is a helper for nushells use command, it helps use find modules by being a path manager and module installer

 nu-complete only passes a single string between its caller.